Profonanpe News

 A model of sustainability and participation

-The landscape includes a robust network of Protected Natural Areas (PNAs), indigenous territories and forest resource-based economies, and is noted for possessing one of the largest intact and connected tropical forest biomes in the Peruvian Amazon, offering an exceptional opportunity for long-term conservation of its global environmental values.
+The landscape includes a robust network of Natural Protected Areas (NPAs), indigenous territories and forest resource-based economies, and is noted for possessing one of the largest intact and connected tropical forest biomes in the Peruvian Amazon, offering an exceptional opportunity for long-term conservation of its global environmental values.

-Learn more about these documents: STAKEHOLDER INVOLVEMENT PLAN and the ENVIRONMENTAL AND SOCIAL MANAGEMENT FRAMEWORK (ESMF).
+Learn more about these documents: STAKEHOLDER ENGAGEMENT PLAN and the ENVIRONMENTAL AND SOCIAL MANAGEMENT FRAMEWORK (MGAS).

-With a five-year implementation horizon, this initiative is projected as a transformative model for conservation and development in the Peruvian Amazon.
+With a five-year implementation horizon, this initiative is projected as a transformational model for conservation and development in the Peruvian Amazon.

 You may be interesed